 This section contains advice and information on Academic and Study Support, Careers Support and Student Financial Support.
 Our Student Wellbeing section has everything you need to know about our Counselling Service, Mental Health Advisors Service, and Student Mentoring.

-The Student Information Centre (the 'i') is your dedicated support hub for advice and guidance in all aspects of life at UCLan.
+The Student Information and Support Centre is your dedicated support hub for advice and guidance in all aspects of life at UCLan.
 Located on the bottom floor of the library, the friendly and professional support staff can provide information on all support services available at the university.

 As a UCLan student, your health and wellbeing is very important to the university.
 Alongside our extensive sports facilities and dedicated on-campus medical centre and pharmacy, you have access to trained counsellors and mental health advisors.
 These teams are here to support you in a confidential manner throughout your time at university.
 Have you considered having or being a Student Mentor?
 The university's excellent mentoring scheme can provide help and guidance in all aspects of student life.